neondatabase/neon/docs/rfcs/025-generation-numbers.md

 WAL data, by feeding back remote_consistent_lsn to safekeepers, as a signal to the safekeepers that they may drop data below this LSN.

-For the same reasons that deletion of objects must be guarded by a generation number validation step, updates to `remote_consistent_lsn` are subject to the same rules, using an ordering as follows:
+For the same reasons that deletion of objects must be guarded by a node generation & attachment generation number validation step, updates to `remote_consistent_lsn` are subject to the same rules, using an ordering as follows: